loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/x86-64.typ

 Utilizing the flexibity given by x86-64, SLFL gains a lot of control over how the calling convention is implemented and how the stack, registers and memory in general is used.

-In combination with this control, and the fact that SLFL strictly uses CPS, every single function call is  tail call optimized, and this is can be done because the last thing _every_ function does is call another function.
+In other words, it gives us the ability to have complete control over the languages Application Binary Interface (ABI).
+See @languageAbiChapter for details about that.

-Similarily to other languages
+Similarily to other languages SLFL uses stack frames for function calls, but unlike other languages, SLFL only ever uses _one_.
-SLFL uses stack frames for function calls, but unlike other languages, SLFL only ever uses _one_, due to its heavy use of tail call optimization and the flexibilty given by x86-64.
+This is possible due to the finegrained control x86-64 gives a developer and the fact that SLFL strictly uses CPS, thus every single function call is tail call optimized as they always end with calling the next function.

-#v(1cm)
+#v(0.5cm)
 #x86withoutTailCall<x86withoutTailCall>

-#v(1cm)
+#v(0.5cm)
 #x86withTailCall<x86withTailCall>

-#v(1cm)
+#v(0.5cm)
 As can be seen in @x86withoutTailCall and @x86withTailCall, when using tail call optimization we simply replace the previous stack frame.
 This optimizations is however not guaranteed when calling functions using Foreign Function Interfaces (FFI) calls.
 While FFI